Alakazam12/Discord-Bot-esx-To-QbCore-/README.md

 Search Any script within discord bot directly to github (any QBCore , esx , vrp , any framework script)

-DM announcement:- kinda like mass dm all server members at once and announce special things(You already have dm from Ranjit Script's xD)
+DM announcement:- kinda like mass dm all server members at once and announce special things(You already have dm from Fqtt Script's xD)

 Customisable:- you can change bot name , bot image(avatar) Bot activity like (playing YOUR TEXT)